HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/components.md

 Atomic Components (AC) are the smallest possible building blocks of the search functionality.
 These components include buttons, input fields, and chips, and are built using Web Components standards such as Shadow DOM for encapsulation and reusability.
 Refer to the table below each component for the list of compatible properties associated with them.

-- **dx-ac-base-element:** his class creates a foundational element for developing custom web components.
+- **dx-ac-base-element:** This class creates a foundational element for developing custom web components.
 It supports internationalization and localization, and uses the Shadow DOM to encapsulate its internal structure, ensuring high reusability.

     | **Properties** | **type** | **Description** | **Default** |
     | ------------ | ------------- | ------------ | --------------|